mar10/wsgidav/docs/source/addons-virtual.rst

 Usage
 -----
-To publish the sample virtual resources, simply add thes lines  to the configuration file::
+To publish the sample virtual resources, simply add these lines  to the configuration file::

     # Publish a virtual structure